+As a result, there are wide opportunities to get undergraduate work experience in retail and FMCG (fast-moving consumer goods).
 All head offices of major retail companies will have roles across a variety of industries, from financial to design, HR to marketing.
-There is something for any undergraduate.
+There really is something for everyone.

 What is FMCG?

 The fast-moving consumer goods sector covers all the fun household products you buy in the pharmacy or supermarket.
 Think Boots and Sainsburys.
 It’s fast-moving because items are low cost, high volume and fly off the shelves.
 FMCG are your minty toothpaste, soap, toilet roll, deodorant, bleach, all of your cosmetics and fragrances.